oresttokovenko/Data-Cloud-Engineering-Projects/Data_Warehouse/README.md

 A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-In this project, we will create an ETL pipeline to build a data warehouses hosted on Redshift.
+In this project, I created an ETL pipeline to build a data warehouses hosted on Redshift.

 ## Song Dataset
 We will be working with two datasets that reside in S3.